ucsb-teaching-cs/w19/_lectures/lect04.md

 * Why do I need to compile my code everytime?
 * What is the difference between .h and .cpp files

-The two main goals for this session are:
+The  main goals for this session are:
 * practice explaining concepts in different ways
 * explore important elements of one-on-one interaction with student (we will specifically focus on how to engage with students and promote discussion using a few techniques)